dtzikdtzik/stellaris_but_fixed/README.md

 - Espionage
 - Threat
 - GalCOM

-## 3 AI and Difficulty (TODO: Split this off as a separate mod)
-These changes should benefit not only hardcore Grand Admiral players looking for a challenge.
-They intend to keep the AI more stable and less liable to collapse or dramatically fall off in the late-game.
-While 4.0, according to dev diaries, improved AI, it feels much weaker, and falls off quickly as the game lasts.

 ### HOW IS THE ECONOMY DOWNSCALED?
 Instead of a big, specific change (the strategy of mods like the excellent _Compact Armadas_), I have made broad, diverse, incremental changes.
 The result is a mod that shouldn't feel to disruptive from vanilla and doesn't turn the balance on it's head, while still solving or mitigating the issues.